tristanfisher/ogre/README.md

 ###### malicious use

-depending on where you live, it's probably illegal to use this tool to break your way into a server you don't own.  regardless of where you live, it's probably immoral.
+depending on where you live, it's probably illegal to use this tool to break your way into a server you don't own.  regardless of where you live, it's probably immoral.  i disclaim any liability for your actions.

 ###### password_dictionary.txt